What is a Fractional CMO?

 Who Needs a Fractional CMO?

 A fractional CMO should be hired when a company either cannot afford a full-time CMO or run the marketing campaigns that the CMO identifies, or simply do not need a CMO due to the relative simplicity of the marketing of the business.
 It is not necessary for many businesses to have a CMO.
 Instead, smaller businesses under $1,000,000 would do well to have an advertising technician support them on creating a campaign to get them to the $1,000,000 mark.
 Companies between $1-50,000,000 a year depending on their profitability would do well to hire a fractional CMO.
-They are at a critical growth phase and typically need the strategy that only an experienced CMO could bring; however, these companies are typically unable to afford a full-time investment.
+They are at a critical growth phase and typically need the strategy and marketing leadership that only an experienced CMO could bring; however, these companies are typically unable to afford a full-time investment.

 There are a number of signs a business can benefit from hiring a fractional CMO.
 Recognizing these signs may mean your business needs to expand and add a part-time CMO for further growth.